-Q. Can I refuse to pay the rent or deduct a certain amount from the rent if water in the park is cut off?
+#7 Can the resident refuse to pay the rent or deduct a certain amount from the rent if water in the park is cut off?

-A. No. The Civil Code "repair and deduct" statute (part of conventional landlordtenant law) does not fit this situation because a resident cannot repair a parkwide water problem themselves.
-Refusing to pay the rent or paying a reduced rent could lead to the residents' termination of tenancy unless residents are willing to chance an eviction and use the lack of water as a defense in an unlawful detainer action brought against them in court by the park.
+No. Refusing to pay the rent or paying a reduced rent could lead to the residents' termination of tenancy unless residents are willing to chance an eviction and use the lack of water as a defense.
 Instead, residents should file an emergency complaint with the Department of Housing (HCD) or a local enforcement agency if the local agency has jurisdiction over the lack of water in the park.
 An inspector can then cite the park for failing to provide adequate water and require the park to furnish bottled water and alternative bathing facilities until the water problem is fixed.
-In the longrun, residents can also sue the park in small claims court for damages for the park's breach of their rental agreement, which under the Mobilehome Residency Law requires the park to maintain the common facilities (which include the utilities) in good working order and condition.
-Legal damages would be similar to an offset to the rent already paid.
-Residents may also be able to seek a failure to maintain legal action against the park, depending upon the circumstances.
+The MRL requires the park to maintain the common facilities (which include the utilities) in good working order and condition.
+(Civil Code §798.15(d)) Recap:

-- Resident not allowed to deduct rent. - If lack of water, alert enforcement agency.
+- Resident is not allowed to deduct rent in case of utility shut-off. - If there is lack of water, alert the enforcement agency.